Refunds: Class 1: excess: over 53 weeks posting in one employment: nil posting in other employment(s)

 However, where an earner is in two or more employments the annual maximum limits the amount of contributions payable by an individual (see NIM01160 ).
 Regulation 52A allows for a refund to be made where there has been a payment of contributions in excess of the annual maximum specified by regulation 21.

 It is possible for an earner to pay contributions above the annual maximum in a single employment and to have other employment(s) in which no NICs liability arises.
 In these circumstances a refund of the excess contributions can be made.

-These refunds will be identified automatically by NIRS in the normal way, and output to NICO Refunds for processing action.
+These refunds will be identified automatically by NPS in the normal way, and output to Payment Reconciliation for processing action.